ReconJSON/ReconJSON/ServiceDescriptors/httpUrl.md

 * ```file``` - MUST be the file requested by the path above.
 * ```fileExt``` - MUST be the file extention of the file requested by the path above.
 This MUST not contain the . (dot).
 For example, a valid entry would be ```php``` not ```.php```.
 * ```hash``` - MUST be a map of hashtype to hash of this endpoint's content.
 This can be used to determine if the contents have changed or for forensic analysis.
+* `data` - Must be the path to the file containing the data returned in the body of this request.

 \* Required attributes